 MSG Type 4 Teams Entry

 AEL grantees must ensure that staff documents achievement of an MSG Type 4 by adding a new MSG record in TEAMS on the Educational Outcomes screen.
 Only participants who are attached to a training service or a workplace literacy activity code may enter a Type 4 MSG.
-The workplace activity codes are Work-Based (AEFLA), Work Based (Local), and Work Based (EL Civics).
+The workplace activity codes are Work-Based (AEFLA) and Work-Based (Local).

 MSG Type 5—Skills Progression